-(Last Updated on : 22/05/2013)
+(Last Updated on : 24/08/2017)

 Ayurveda is a traditional holistic health care system that has been practiced in India for more than 5000 years.
-With its origin deeply seated in the hinterlands of India ayurveda is an elaborated medical system and is regarded as the oldest form of health care in the world.
-Ayurveda is a Sanskrit
+With its origin deeply seated in the hinterlands of India, Ayurveda is an elaborated medical system and is regarded as the oldest form of health care in the world.

-."
-"Ayus" means life and "Veda" means knowledge or science.
-The term "ayurveda" thus means the knowledge of life or the science of life.
+term, made up of the words "Ayush" meaning life and "Veda" meaning knowledge or science.
+The term "Ayurveda" thus means the knowledge of life or the science of life.
 According to the ancient Ayurvedic scholar Charaka, "ayu" comprises the mind, body, senses and the soul.
-It analyses the human body in terms of earth, water, fire, air and ether as well as the three bodily humors.
+It analyses the human body in terms of earth, water, fire, air and ether as well as the three bodily humours.

 .
 Ayurveda was a sub section attached to the Atharva Veda

 Myths and legends lace the origin of this traditional health care system.
-It is believed that ayurveda was once communicated to the Indian saints
+It is believed that Ayurveda was once communicated to the Indian saints

-While according to another legend, the knowledge of healing, ayurveda originated from Lord Brahma
+While according to another legend, the knowledge of healing, Ayurveda originated from Lord Brahma

 who taught it to Daksha